It will only take [est_time] to read this post!

 2. Educational MP3s

-Audio files are a great way to learn a language on the go, especially when most of us are trying to study whilst also balancing family life and a career.
+Audio files are a great way to learn a language on the go, especially when most of us are trying to study whilst also balancing family life and career.
 If you want to learn Chinese, now is not the time to feel embarrassed about repeating sentences on the bus, metro or walking down the street!
-There are some brill resources, but our favourite and probably most well known is ChinesePod.
+There are some brill resources out there, but one of our favorites is ChinesePod.
 You can also listen to your audio files whilst you sleep, which is apparently a great way to improve pronunciation and fluency!
 Try it out for yourselves but make sure your tape doesn’t get stuck:

 As you probably know, Chinese characters have made up of stroke patterns.
-These can be quite difficult to master especially if you’re a beginner, which is why students in China use these funky looking writing books which have guidelines (known as 田字格 – tián zì gé) to help you write the character correctly.
-This isn’t cheating by the way, it’s just to make sure your characters don’t look like a 4 year old wrote them.
+These can be quite difficult to master especially if you’re a beginner.
+This is why students in China use these funky looking writing books which have guidelines, known as 田字格 (tián zì gé).
+The guidelines help you to not only keep the character in the box but also provides the cross in the middle intended to help you balance your characters as well!

-You can always take pictures of your characters before they disappear and share them on Facebook or the Written Chinese Dictionary!
-If you live in China the pads and brushes are easily found in a stationary shop, but they can also be found online.
+You can always take pictures of your characters before they disappear and share them on Facebook!

 I think this is one of the most important tools for learning Chinese.
 Not only does it give you a direction in which to study, but also a sense of accomplishment once you finish a unit.
-A book can’t really replace a teacher, and I have done both at some time or another, but it can get you on the right learning path.
+A book can’t really replace a teacher, but it can get you on the right learning path if taking a class with a teacher isn’t an option.

 6. A Chinese teacher/ friend

-So as I mentioned above, having a Chinese ‘teacher’ really is important when trying to study a language.
+So, as I mentioned above, having a Chinese ‘teacher’ can be really important when trying to study a language.
 Although many people will do well without one, you will no doubt have many questions about the language, such as: ‘When do I use 会， 可以 and 能?‘ ‘How do I say ‘Please stop staring at me’?’
 And ‘Why did that taxi driver tell me he was from Funan…?’
 All of these things can probably only be answered by someone who is either Chinese or has a good (really good) understanding of the Chinese language and culture.
 Of course, the other option is to find yourself a Chinese gal/guy and learn from them.
 Some of the most fluent speaking foreigners I know learned from their girlfriends.
-Some of them are also still pronouncing Shenzhen with a ‘z’ after having being here for 7 years…

 7. Chinese Music, TV Shows and Movies

-This is a bit of a novelty, but can make learning Characters more fun and enjoyable.
-You can even just appreciate this as a piece of wall art.
-There are more and more wall charts out there, including our very own Written Chinese Poster which features 521 of the top most seen characters.
-You can also download the Chinese Characters Set 1 (or set 2 depending on which poster you get) in the WCC Dictionary app so you can use them to study together!
+This is a bit of a novelty but can make learning Characters more fun and enjoyable.
+Use it as your computer’s background image, or even as a printed poster (please note, our posters are digital posters, only)!
+There are more and more wall charts out there, including our very own Written Chinese Poster which features 521 of the most commonly seen characters.

 9. Voice Recorder

-This one might seem a bit strange, but tones and pronunciation can be a difficult part of learning Chinese and recording your voice whilst speaking Chinese might help correct those problems.
-Just use your phone to record yourself practising and play it back to hear what you think.
+This one might sound old school, but tones and pronunciation can be a difficult part of learning Chinese.
+Recording your voice whilst speaking Chinese, and listening back to it might help correct problems that are hard to fix later on.
+Use your phone or tablet to record yourself speaking and play it back to hear what you think.
 Yes, I know, it’s awful listening to yourself, but it’s a great way to improve your spoken Chinese! if you’re having problems with your tones, don’t forget to use our Tone Trainer tool.

 11. Find a Chinese Hobby or Interest